-Trump: Send military to U.S.-Mexico border until wall built
+National Guard part of Trump's Mexico border strategy: White House

 “It’s certainly not something that the Mexican government welcomes,” Gutierrez told CNN.

-At a campaign rally, Mexican leftist Andres Manuel Lopez Obrador, who is leading most opinion polls by double digits before the July 1 presidential election, said that if the U.S. government militarizes the border, thousands of his supporters would protest by forming a “big human chain of Mexicans for peace.”
+Nielsen, who took part in the meeting with Trump, said in a Twitter message late on Tuesday that she had been told by Mexican officials “the caravan is dissipating.”

-Trump has railed in recent days against more than 1,200 Central American migrants journeying from the Mexico-Guatemala border toward the United States.
+In southern Mexico, officials screened the dwindling number of hundreds of largely Central American migrants on Tuesday.

-He has also repeated threats to derail the North American Free Trade Agreement (NAFTA) if they are not stopped.
+At a campaign rally, Mexican leftist Andres Manuel Lopez Obrador, who is leading most polls by double digits before the July 1 presidential election, said that if the U.S. government militarizes the border, thousands of his supporters would protest by forming a “big human chain of Mexicans for peace.”

 Some members of Congress said they were uncomfortable with the idea of using the military at the border.